dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 As a piece of Web3 infrastructure, AO has been outstanding.
-At the very least, AO has shown great potential as what I consider to be the best decentralized messaging agent in the Web3 space today.
+At the very least, AO has shown great potential as what I consider to be the best decentralized [message broker](https://en.wikipedia.org/wiki/Message_broker) in the Web3 space today.
 I believe that developers from the traditional Web2 space can immediately grasp the profound implications of this:
 Can you imagine how the programming of many of today's large-scale internet applications would be without the availability of [Kafka](https://kafka.apache.org) or Kafka-like message brokers?